How to Automate Native Browser Dialogs, ActiveX, and more

 ActiveX

-Squish supports automating interactions and testing non-HTML/DOM elements, that is, native objects, which are embedded in a web page.
+Squish can automate interactions and test non-HTML/DOM elements, that is, native objects, which are embedded in a web page.
 This is done at a fairly abstract level, which means that mouse and text input can be recorded and replayed.
 In addition it is possible to inspect embedded native objects with the Spy tool and to insert verifications for these native objects.
 All of a native object's public properties can be accessed in test scripts.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.